 AT&T owns WarnerMedia Group.
 WarnerMedia Group owns TBS.

+It has been over a year since it was reported that TBS ordered a ten part series for Chad.
 Why is it taking so long for TBS to produce ten episodes of this Muslim sitcom?
 Could the thousands of emails that people have already sent to encourage TBS and parent company AT&T officials to drop the show be working?

 Or is the release of Chad allegedly planned for later this year intended to time leftist pro-illegal immigration propaganda with the 2020 presidential election.
 The Daily Beast reports TBS Muslim sitcom, Chad, is "anti-Trump" thus adding to concerns regarding its likely anti-Islamophobia propaganda.
 The Daily Beast reported on September 26, 2019: The Big Wave of Pro-Immigrant TV Sitcoms Taking On Trump.
 One of the shows the article reports about is TBS’s new Muslim sitcom titled Chad that has not yet aired.

 The overwhelming number of Muslim families in America have an adult male as head of the household not a 14 year old boy.
 That makes it likely that the TBS sitcom Chad will not depict in any remotely realistic manner the way women are treated in observant Muslim homes.